Sign up to our Newsletter

 What Do You Need to Apply?

-In order to be eligible, you need to be enrolled at an accredited law school.
+To be eligible, you need to be enrolled at an accredited law school.
 You must have a minimum 3.0 GPA and be pursuing a law degree.

 Scholarships for Women